Klasllani/t.s.-eliot-the-waste-land-digital/README.md

 Obvious work in progress.
 Plan is for:
 - XML/TEI representation of T.S.
 Eliot's The Waste Land
-- XSL transformation of the TEI?
+- XSL transformation of the TEI
 - Incorporate Apache Lucene Java library for retrieval queries // text analysis
 - .ipynb for quality of life?
 - Expand project to include other works in the corpus (e.g. *Four Quartets*)